What It Is:

-Here is a link to a position paper about the issue by the Association of Fundraising Professionals, and frankly, they say it better:
+Here is a link to a position paper about the issue by the Association of Fundraising Professionals, and frankly, they say it better than I do:

 Many supporters, including foundations, will not fund requests the first time they are approached.
 They may consider an agency after two or three proposals; meaning after two or three years.
 There are several reasons for this:

 - Foundations and corporate funders need time to ensure they are making a good (and safe) investment.
 I’ll never forget one foundation that came for a site visit.
 They told us that they had just made a site visit to an agency that wanted funding for a swim program for people with developmental disabilities.
 There was no pool.
 There were no agreements (e.g. memorandum of understanding – “MOUs”) to use anyone else’s pool.
 It was a bogus program designed to raise grant funds.

 - In larger cities, such as Los Angeles, where I live, foundations and corporate funders have their own professional groups.
 In these groups, they discuss the major issues facing their cities and surrounding areas.
 I hear that they also discuss local nonprofits and how they are – or are not – addressing those issues.
 These issues change, and an agency’s issue may be “tabled” for another, more pressing issue, meaning that they may not get a lot of grant funds for a while.